Skondracki/NBA-Game-Predictions/README.md

 Sports betting is an increasingly popular industry with a constant need for accurate game outcome predictions.
 This project serves to demonstrate how machine learning techniques can be used to make informed predictions, which can be crucial for sportsbook businesses.

+## How to Run the Code

+1. Begin by opening Google Colab in your web browser and log in to your Google account.

+2. Mount your Google Drive using the provided code.
+This will grant Colab access to your Drive.

+3. Install the necessary libraries by running !pip3 install scikeras pandas.

+4. Upload your game.csv file to your Google Drive and update the path in the code accordingly.

+5. Execute each code cell in sequence to load, preprocess, and analyze the data.

+6. Review the generated visualizations for insights into the dataset.

+7. Follow the code instructions to build and evaluate models for classification and regression tasks.
+To understand how to use the models follow the example usage below.

+9. Execute the hypothesis test cell to assess the significance of the model differences.

+Please note that these instructions assume you're using Google Colab.
+If you're using a different environment, such as Jupyter Notebook, you'll need to adapt the file loading and setup steps accordingly.

 ## Features and Technologies

 - Utilizes the NBA database with 50+ years of game data.